stripstarter/stripstarter/README.md

 5. Generate an ssh key (preferably in `~/.ssh/id_rsa` or `~/.ssh/stripstarter`); email the public key to stripstarter [at] gmail [dot] com to get it put on the server.
 If you put the key somewhere else, you'll need to update `config/deploy/production.rb` with the location for capistrano deployments.

-6.  `rails s` in the main directory for the local server; `bundle exec cap deploy` to deploy the latest version of http://github.com/stripstarter/stripstarter.git to the server.
+6.  `rails s` in the main directory for the local server; `bundle exec cap deploy` to deploy the latest version of this repo to the server.

 == Best practices